 If you’re on the fence about the utility, validity, or reliability of the CliftonStrengths (StrengthsFinder) assessment versus another tool that you’ve been considering, you can trust the instrument.

 You can have confidence in your assessment results; the researchers at Gallup have studied data associated with 25 million users worldwide and have found good stability in the results (see my post on “Should I re-take the CliftonStrengths assessment?“).

 Remember: the differences in your results are normally only minor rearrangements among your top eight to ten themes.

 Finally, the StrengthsFinder themes that are in your top 10-12 are either always or almost always activated–i.e., showing up for you (Collison, 2017).
 What this means is that even if your top 12 themes shuffle around a bit, there are no significant implications of this because you’re always using those themes.

 Have questions?
-Reach out to me to discuss how CliftonStrengths can help you in your career or how a strengths-based workshop can serve your team.
+Reach out to me to discuss how CliftonStrengths can help you in your career.
+I love to help people discover and apply their strengths at work.